Willebrord Snellius: Surveying

-The actual distance between the two church spires in Alkmaar and Breda, two places nearly on the same meridian, is 116.1 kilometers.
-The difference in latitude between Alkmaar (52° 37' 57" N) and Breda (51° 35' 20" N) is 1.0436 degree.
-Assuming Snellius corrected for this he must have calculated a distance of 107.37 * 1.0436 = 112.05 kilometers between the Sint-Laurenskerk in Alkmaar and the Grote Kerk in Breda.
+He came up with an estimate of 28,500 Rhineland rods – in modern units 107.37 km for one degree of latitude.
+360 times 107.37 then gives a circumference of the Earth of 38,653 km.
+The actual circumference is 40,075 kilometers, making Snellius' estimate 3.5% low.

 Mathematics and physics

 Snellius was also a distinguished mathematician, producing a new method for calculating π—the first such improvement since ancient times.
-He rediscovered the law of refraction in 1621.
+He discovered the law of refraction in 1621.

 Other works

 In addition to the Eratosthenes Batavus, he published Cyclometricus, de circuli dimensione (1621), and Tiphys Batavus (1624).
 He also edited Coeli et siderum in eo errantium observationes Hassiacae (1618), containing the astronomical observations of Landgrave William IV of Hesse.
 A work on trigonometry (Doctrina triangulorum) authored by Snellius was published a year after his death.

 Death

 Snellius died in Leiden in October 1626, at the age of 46 from an illness diagnosed as colic.
 His grave can be seen in the Pieterskerk, Leiden.